7 Best Over-the-Counter (OTC) Hearing Aids of 2024

 Pros & Cons

-Pros Lowest price of any rechargeable hearing aid currently on the market Small in-the-canal style is barely noticeable Cons Volume adjustment is inconvenient More basic than many other hearing aids Not water resistant No financing options
+Pros Lowest price of any rechargeable hearing aid currently on the market Small in-the-canal style is barely noticeable Cons Volume adjustment is inconvenient More basic than many other hearing aids Not water resistant No financing options There is no true warranty with these hearing aids, but a paid protection plan is offered for $4/mo

 The three Audien models are all FDA-registered and small in-the-canal hearing aids with a rechargeable battery.
 None have Bluetooth capabilities or advanced sound processing features like directional microphones, noise reduction, or the ability to be customized to fit your type of hearing loss.

-We also found that the user manual was brief compared to other brands we tested; detailed instructions are only available through videos that Audien posts on YouTube.
+We also found that the user manual was brief compared to other brands we tested; detailed instructions are only available through videos Audien posts on YouTube.
 Still, if price is your main consideration, as it is for many people with hearing loss, Audien could be a great place to start.

 Learn more about Audien from our Audien hearing aids review.